Dissertation Topics on Fake News

 8) Is Fake News Damaging to Democracy?

 Aim: Because of the role of fake news in promoting the cause of certain political candidates or vilifying others by propagating false information about them it can be argued that the practices of fake news, when used for political gain, damage the fundamental principles of democracy.
-However, if action is taken to mitigate the threat of fake news it could be argued that this violates the democratic principle of free speech.
-Thus, it can be suggested that fake news undermines the democratic system by allowing candidates to win elections on false pretences or violating the democratic principle of free speech.
+However, if action is taken to mitigate this threat, it could be argued that this violates the democratic principle of free speech.
+Thus, it can be suggested that fake_news undermines the democratic system by allowing candidates to win elections on false pretences or violating the democratic principle of free speech.

 Key Source: Tyler, G.R., (2018), Billionaire Democracy: The Hijacking of the American Political System, Dallas: BenBella Books Inc.